 - Power’s Gold Label 12 Year Old Irish Whiskey

-Here are my tasting notes on all the Irish Whiskies we tried (a ton more Irish Whiskey Reviews Here too):
+Here are my tasting notes on all the Irish Whiskeys we tried (a ton more Irish Whiskey Reviews here, too):

 - Bushmills 10 – A little thinner than the other Bushmills’ whiskey, it’s got a green apple taste on the front, opening up to more vanilla on the back with a little salt.
 It’s missing something and didn’t deliver like the Bushmills Black Bush.

-- Connemara 12 year – This has less fire than the standard Connemara and its nice and sweet, but what’s missing with Connemara is missing more here.
-It’s light, thin and easy drinking, but it just never wins me over.
+- Connemara 12 year – This has less fire than the standard Connemara and it’s nice and sweet, but what’s missing with Connemara is missing even more here.
+It’s light, thin, and easy drinking, but it just never wins me over.

 - Connemara Cask Strength – A bigger fire upfront masks some of the peat smoke and sweet back.
 Loses some of the flavor to give fire and that’s not a good thing.
 Of the three Connemara, the Peated Single Malt is your best bet; this one is only Mildly Recommended.

 - Greenore Single Grain 8 yr – 93% corn.
 Grainy and thin without a lot of upfront flavor.
 Some heat and sweet on the back.
 Very one dimensional by design, but I’ve had American corn whiskey that blows this one out of the water.